-Trump Often Picks Fights With Governors, But Americans Like Them More
+Coronavirus Latest: Trump's Fight With Governors Is One He Can't Win

 The numbers tell which strategy is working better politically.

 It's a similar story in the rest of the country, FiveThirtyEight found.
-Governors have a 69% approval for their handling of coronavirus, while Trump is at 44%, according to an average of the national polls FiveThirtyEight uses.
+Governors have a 69% approval for their handling of the coronavirus, while Trump is at 44%, according to an average of the national polls FiveThirtyEight uses.

 What's more, the governors who have shown the most improvement in their approval ratings from before the pandemic to after are many of the Democratic governors he's picked fights with and Republicans who have been most aggressive with stay-at-home orders.
 DeSantis, who was slow to close down, has seen a decline: